LataMishra15/LataMishra15/README.md

 ## 👤 About Me

-I am a Artificial Intelligence student at **Delhi Skill and Entrepreneurship University** who enjoys building systems at the intersection of **AI ML, and data engineering**.
+I am a B.Tech Artificial Intelligence student at **Delhi Skill and Entrepreneurship University** who enjoys building systems at the intersection of **AI ML, and data engineering**.

 ## 🌐 Socials: